grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/streams/readablestreamdefaultreader/cancel.md

 ---
-title: 'cancel'
+title: 'cancel(reason)'
 description: 'Returns a Promise that resolves when the stream is canceled.'
 weight: 20
 ---

-# cancel
+# cancel(reason)

 The `cancel()` method of the [ReadableStreamDefaultReader](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/streams/readablestreamdefaultreader) interface returns a `Promise` that resolves when the stream is canceled.
-Calling this method signals a loss of interest in the stream by a consumer.

-Cancel is used when you've completely finished with the stream and don't need any more data from it, even if there are chunks enqueued waiting to be read.
-That data is lost after cancel is called, and the stream is not readable any more.
-To read those chunks still and not completely get rid of the stream, you'd use [ReadableStreamDefaultController.close()](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/streams/readablestreamdefaultcontroller/close).
+Cancel is used when you've completely finished with the stream and don't need any more data from it, even if chunks are enqueued waiting to be read.
+That data is lost after `cancel` is called, and the stream is not readable any more.
+To close the stream without getting rid of enqueued chunks, use [ReadableStreamDefaultController.close()](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/streams/readablestreamdefaultcontroller/close).

 ## Arguments